-Prevention is the best cure.
-Many plumping problem can be prevented by monitoring what you put inside of your pipes.
+Prevention is the best cure for pipe problems.
+Many plumbing problems can be prevented by monitoring what you put inside of your pipes.
 People typically have the most problems out of their bathrooms and kitchen sinks.
 Even if you have a garbage disposal, there are still substances that your garbage disposal can not grind up which can lead to blockages.
 Things that can cause blockages are coffee grounds, food particles, and grease.
 In order to protect your drain, we suggest using strainers and running cold water while your using your garbage disposal.

 Newer PVC or copper pipes handle gunk from your drain better.
 Contact Detroit Nipple Works in Michigan to end your plumbing nightmares by providing you with a new set of pipes.
-We offer pipes , fittings , and more, request a quote.
+Also, we offer pipes , fittings , and more, request a quote.

 Here’s what you will need: